cvvishalkumar/Training_ContentBuilder/README.md

 In this session, we will talk about what are the best possible ways to design Email Content.

-                   * Email Studio
+    * Email Design best practices
-                   * Email Delivery Settings ( Send Classifications )
+    * Email Studio Overview

-                   * CAN-SPAM rule
+    * Content blocks
     * Email Template
     * Static Email
+    * Dynamic Email

-                   * Personalize Email
+    * Email Delivery Settings [Send Classifications]
-                   * Dynamic Content
+    * CAN-SPAM rule

 ## Other useful links: